Lady Elizabeth Shakerley

-Lady Elizabeth Georgiana Shakerley CVO (née Anson; 7 June 1941 – 1 November 2020) was a British party planner and socialite from the Anson family.
+Lady Elizabeth Georgiana Shakerley CVO (née Anson; 7 June 1941 – 1 November 2020) was a British party planner, writer and socialite from the Anson family.
 She was a first cousin once removed of Queen Elizabeth II and sister of Patrick Anson, 5th Earl of Lichfield.

 Early life

 The Honourable Elizabeth Georgiana Anson was born on 7 June 1941 at Windsor Castle to Thomas Anson, Viscount Anson (1913–1958), and Anne Bowes-Lyon.
-Anson's mother was a niece of Queen Elizabeth (later the Queen Mother).
+Shakerley's mother was a niece of Queen Elizabeth (later the Queen Mother).
 King George VI was her godfather.
 She was the niece of Nerissa and Katherine Bowes-Lyon.

 She was educated at Downham School, Essex.
 In 1960, her paternal grandfather, the 4th Earl of Lichfield, died and her brother, Patrick, inherited the title and family seat, Shugborough Hall near Great Haywood, Staffordshire.
 Despite the estate's passing to the National Trust in lieu of death duties, Lord Lichfield maintained an apartment for himself and his sister.